How to Apply

 Please do not submit a request for the entire fundraising need of a project, program or funding gap.
 The Board will consider a request for partial funding of a need, and wants to see demonstrated community support for the remainder of the financial need.

-2) three years of funding, with two years off before reapplying IF your organization has received prior grant funding from the Foundation.
+2) for three years of funding, with two years off before reapplying IF your organization has received prior grant funding from the Foundation.

 The Foundation has no formal application and we ask you to please submit your grant proposal by email.
 A grant proposal is not complete, nor can it be reviewed by the Board, until the following has been submitted: